-Major developments in the field of geochronological methodology and instrumentation between 2005 and 2015 made possible our ability to rapidly (laser ablation) and precisely (multi-collection TIMS, zircon chemical abrasion and noble gas) date a variety of geological materials with a wide range of closure temperatures.
+Major developments in the field of geochronological methodology and instrumentation between 2005 and 2015 made possible our ability to rapidly (laser ablation) and precisely (multi-collection TIMS, zircon chemical abrasion) date a variety of geological materials with a wide range of closure temperatures.

 PCIGR has established a chemical abrasion technique (CA-TIMS) that allows us to achieve precision better than 0.1% (and now approaching 0.02% for specific samples) on dates of U-Th-Pb-bearing accessory minerals in mafic and ultramafic rocks.
 These advances have allowed important discoveries related to the crystallization ages and duration of magmatism in major mafic layered intrusions (MLI).